 If you’re currently somewhat isolated from people in your life, think of how you can speak to them to ask for what you need.

 Frequent headaches are often a sign that you’re overwhelmed by something (or several things) going on in your life.
-Consequently, one of the best response is to deliberately relax!
-Try meditation, a hot bath, or simply lying down for a while.
+Consequently, one of the best responses is to deliberately relax!
+Learning how to meditate, take a hot bath, or simply lie down for a while.

 Interestingly, the expression that someone is a “pain in the neck” may be connected to the sources of literal neck pain.
 Research suggests that chronic neck pain is sometimes triggered by difficulties forgiving someone (or yourself) for something in the past.

 Shoulder pain can really wear you down, and it often comes from carrying a heavy emotional load.
 Perhaps you’re taking on too much for other people, or maybe you’re keeping all your problems inside.

 Consider how you can lighten the load.
 Is there someone you can talk to?
 Or, is there a way to give back excessive responsibility being handed to you?

 When you’re bothered by calf muscle pain, resentment could be the root cause.
 If you’ve been spending a lot of time focusing on what others have, remember that this aligns you with a vibration of lack, making it harder to attract abundance.
 Instead, look inwards and find reasons to be grateful for who you are and what you have.